estuary/docs/how-flow-helps.rst

 | "My pipeline blew up in production because it thought a field wasn't null-able (and it was)."
 | "Another team changed their schema, my team didn't realize, and it broke our pipeline."
 | "An upstream bug caused my pipeline to read and propagate bad data."
+| "I need to update my pipeline.
+How can I be confident I won't break downstream use cases?"

 Data errors and integrity issues are a common problem within larger teams and organizations.
 Mistakes are a fact of life, teams don't always communicate proactively, and vendors or partners